webtoknow/docker-workshop/README.md

 This workshop will take you from "Hello Docker" to deploying a containerized web application to a server.
 There are no specific skills needed for this tutorial beyond a basic comfort with the command line and using a text editor.

-The Workshop is separated in three sections:
+The Workshop is separated in four sections:

 * [Docker Basics](doc/00-docker-basics)
 * [Docker Machine](doc/01-docker-machine)